pingcap/docs-cn/op-guide/offline-ansible-deployment.md

      pip 8.1.2 from /usr/lib/python2.7/site-packages (python 2.7)
     ```

+    > **Note:** If `pip` is already installed to your system, make sure that the version is 8.1.2 or later.
+Otherwise, compatibility error occurs when you install Ansible and its dependencies offline.

 2. Install Ansible and its dependencies offline.

     Currently releases-1.0 depends on Ansible 2.4, while release-2.0 and the master version are compatible with Ansible 2.4 and Ansible 2.5.
 Ansible and related dependencies are recorded in the `tidb-ansible/requirements.txt` file.
 Download the corresponding offline installation version to the Control Machine.